dc44141/dc44141.github.io/README.md

 Also PLEASE help us?
 We don't know what we are doing.
 If you want to help you definitely can!

-## FAQs - In Person Not happening at the min due to global pandemic!
+## FAQs - In Person back this Dec 2022 😊
 ### Is there any food or drink?

 The event is entirely free and is not sponsored so there is no food or drink provided.